bmdaj/Dispersion_engineering_of_atom-photonic_crystal_waveguide_interfaces/README.md

 - **New designs for enhanced FOMs** (Folder 6): Novel calculations for the designs leading to improved FOMs.
 This includes the calculations for the different atoms and those related to the improved design for Caesium (Cs).

-Note that all references are available in the thesis.
+Note that all references are available in the original thesis cited above.
 ## Contact

 For more information or comments please feel free to reach out at: <bmdaj13@gmail.com>